doublethought/skill-atlas/replit.md

 **Framework**: React 18 with TypeScript, using Vite as the build tool and development server.

 **Routing**: Wouter library for lightweight client-side routing.
-Single-page application with `/` as the main dashboard route.
+- `/` - Managers listing page
+- `/managers/:managerId` - Team dashboard for specific manager

 **State Management**:
 - React hooks for local component state